TU-Darmstadt-APQ/kraken_webui/.github/PULL_REQUEST_TEMPLATE.md

 Please make sure the title of the pull request follows the [Conventional Commits](https://www.conventionalcommits.org) specification.
 `<type>[optional scope]: <description>`

+A few examples of common types are listed below.
+More examples can be found in the [Conventional Commits](https://www.conventionalcommits.org) specification.

 #### fix example

 `fix(db connector): added error handling`